ebi-webcomponents/nightingale/documentation/CREATE_AN_ADAPTER.md

 # HOW TO CREATE AN ADAPTER FOR NIGHTINGALE

-This document lists thhe required steps to create a new component of the type **adapter**.
+This document lists the required steps to create a new component of the type **adapter**.

+If you want to visualise your data, it is possible that an existing component offers the visualizartion you need, and you just need to transform your data into the required format of the component.
+The rest of the examples in this page are oriented to create an adaptor for the `protein-track` component.

 Adapters are components that are used to trasform data into the format of an specific track.